 - Deep-phenol-88%, Glycolic acid 70%, TCA-35% TO 50%

-Salicylic acid is present in all peels in varying concentrations depending on the nature of peel in the form of Jessener’s solution.
+Salicylic acid is present in all peels in varying concentrations depending on the nature of peel in the form of Jessner’s solution.

 The most suitable and beneficial skin peels for Asian skin are Glycolic peels 20-70%.

-Most versatile of all other peels, gives good penetration as well as gives instant glow and the recovery time is also very short so one can join work immediately after the treatment.
-It is also popular as lunch time peel.
-In combination with derma abrasion and facial it works amazingly for maintaining healthy and fresh looking complexion and even tone, devoid of all dead cells.
+Most versatile of all other peels gives good penetration as well as gives an instant glow and the recovery time is also very short so one can join work immediately after the treatment.
+It is also popular as lunchtime peel.
+In combination with derma abrasion and facial it works amazingly for maintaining a healthy and fresh-looking complexion and even tone, devoid of all dead cells.

 Tricholoroacetic Acid (TCA):